ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/constructor.html.markdown

       var project = param.project; // json structure of the widget widget._sc.init.apply(this, arguments);
     }

+You will also find a destructor function.
+In our example, this destructor is also empty.

         p.destroy = function() {
             widget._sc.destroy.apply(this, arguments);
         };

-If you wish to carry out other tasks at this point, you can receive a parameter that provides information about the context in which  the widget is running.

-<a id="destructor"> </a> You will also find a destructor function.
-In our example, this destructor is also empty.